 been lost from the doctrines of the Church.
 This concept of working

-(with) the grace of God has
+(with) the grace of God is written throughout the Bible, but people can't

-The apostles and writers of the New Testament understood this very well, but the Church
+The apostles and writers of the New Testament understood this very important

-today doesn’t understand it because certain persons have erected a couple doctrines
+today doesn’t because of a couple doctrines

-that are presently in the way of understanding this very important truth.
+that are presently in the way.

 Those doctrines are Calvinism and Armenian-ism.
 Calvinism is the